Yuan-Meng/personal_website_2.0/content/posts/cogsci_ai/index.md

 ---
-title: "National Importance of Cognitive Science in the AGI Era"
+title: "What Does Cognitive Science Have to Say in the Era of AGI?"
-date: 2026-02-25
+date: 2026-02-26
 math: true
-categories: ["cognitive science", "agi", "niw"]
+categories: ["cognitive science", "agi"]
 toc: true
 ---